Arthur Mold: Early life and career

 Mold was born on 27 May 1863 in the village of Middleton Cheney in Northamptonshire.
 His family had links with the thatching trade, but Mold pursued a career in professional cricket.
 He began to play for the village team, making good progress as a bowler; in 1882, Middleton Cheney were unbeaten and Mold had the best bowling average in the team.
 In 1885 and 1886, he was employed as a professional at Banbury Cricket Club.
 In his second year, a successful match against the Free Foresters, an amateur team, impressed two Lancashire cricketers who played against him.
 Subsequently, in 1887, Mold was employed by Manchester Cricket Club, and played a few non-competitive cricket matches for Lancashire.
 In the same season, Northamptonshire, which at the time had not been awarded first-class status, asked Mold to play for them.
-Playing as a professional, Mold was immediately successful, taking ten wickets in a match against a team from Surrey and seven wickets for 22 runs (seven for 22) in an innings against Staffordshire.
+Playing as a professional, Mold was immediately successful, taking ten wickets in a match against a team from Surrey and seven wickets for 22 runs in an innings against Staffordshire.
 He continued to represent Northamptonshire in the following season but hoped to play for Lancashire.
 At the time, cricketers who wished to play competitive first-class matches for a county in which they were not born had to live there for two years to qualify.

 By 1889, Mold was qualified for Lancashire and was expected by critics to make an impact.
 At the time, Lancashire had no fast bowler in their team, making Mold potentially an important player.
 He made his first-class debut for the county in a three-day match against Marylebone Cricket Club (MCC) starting on 9 May 1889, taking one wicket in a drawn game.
 Throughout the rest of the season, Mold impressed critics.
 After a slow start in unhelpful conditions and unsuitable playing surfaces for his type of bowling, he took a total of 33 wickets in four consecutive games and established a reputation as the fastest bowler in England.
 His best performance statistically was seven for 35 against Yorkshire County Cricket Club, in a match during which he took 13 wickets, but he was successful in other high-profile matches.
 In all games against county opposition, Mold took 80 wickets at an average of 11.69; in all first-class matches he took 102 wickets at an average of 11.81.
 This placed him third in the national bowling averages.
 Although less successful in 1890, he took 118 wickets in first-class games at 14.72, which was 11th in the averages.
 His best figures, nine for 41, once more came against Yorkshire, and he helped Lancashire to second place in the first official County Championship.
 Mold came close to playing for England when he was included in the squad to play in the third Test match against Australia, but the match was abandoned owing to rain and no play took place.